 - Percentage of persons with stroke discharged with a copy of their discharge plan and educational materials.

 - Change in self-management behaviour at 6 weeks, 3 months and 6 months following stroke, using validated measurement tools.

-- Data sources include all documents, charts, and records related to patient care across the healthcare system (primary care, acute care, follow-up clinics, inpatient and outpatient rehabilitation programs, community programs and services) and may be obtained through primary chart audit or review, and various logging and audit practices of individual groups.
+- Data sources include all documents, charts, and records related to care across the healthcare system (primary care, acute care, follow-up clinics, inpatient and outpatient rehabilitation programs, community programs and services) and may be obtained through primary chart audit or review, and various logging and audit practices of individual groups.